Can guinea pigs eat pineapple? Yes, but it’s important that you feed this sweet, acidic treat carefully.

 Pineapple is a great source of Vitamin C, and as guinea pigs need to eat plenty of sources of this essential nutrient, pineapple can be a great addition to their hay, pellets, and veggies.

 But–and this is a big but–pineapple is also high in sugar.
+It can cause digestive problems and other health issues.

 It’s essential that sugary treats like fruit be limited.
 From gut problems to diabetes, too much sugar is really bad for cavies.